 Insulating The Cooker

 As an alternative to a wind screen, you may want to wrap insulation around the cooker.

-Here’s the 18.5″ WSM Smoker Jacket sold by The BBQ Guru.
+Here’s the 18.5″ WSM Smoker Jacket from The BBQ Guru (sadly, as of April 2023 they no longer sell it).
 It is made of 1000°F aluminized fiberglass, is designed specifically to fit the WSM, and costs about $99.
 Thanks to Bill Hays for the photo.